 Glendale Hosts Community Anti-Racism Workshop: Ready to continue your anti-racism action?
 Looking for concrete next steps?
 Want to dig deeper?
-SHOW UP to this Anti-Racism Workshop where we will explore how to create a new future for Nashville.
-We will explore the concept of “race” and how it has been used to oppress, hear from Dr. Rip Patton about the historic Freedom Riders Movement in Nashville and hear from folks who are leading racial justice work in Nashville each and every day.
+Watch this Anti-Racism Workshop where we explore how to create a new future and the concept of “race” and how it has been used to oppress, hear from Dr. Rip Patton about the historic Freedom Riders Movement in Nashville and hear from folks who are leading racial justice work in Nashville each and every day.
 You will leave knowing what next steps you can take to address racial injustice in our community.

 As United Methodists: We recognize racism as a sin.